HaoZeke/hugo-theme-hello-friend-ng-hz/README.md

 Copyright © 2019-2020 Djordje Atlialp

 The theme is released under the MIT License.
-Check the [original theme license](https://github.com/rhazdon/hugo-theme-hello-friend-ng/blob/master/LICENSE.md) for additional licensing information.